melezhik/Sparrow6/README.md

-# Sparrow6
+# Sparrow

-Sparrow6 is a Raku based automation framework.
-It's written on Raku and has a Raku API.
+Sparrow is a Raku based automation framework.
+It's written on Raku and has Raku API.

 Who might want to use Sparrow?
-People dealing with daily tasks varying from servers software installation/configuration to cloud resources creation.
+People dealing with daily tasks varying from servers software installations/configurations to cloud resources creation.

 Sparrow could be thought as an alternative to existing configuration management